barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/header-pins-img7080.jpg)

-<h2>4.
-Construction Step-By-Step</h2>
+## 4. Construction Step-By-Step

 You should now be ready to build your Griduino.
 We recommend this step-by-step progression through the assembly process, chosen to install the smaller components before the larger components which makes them easier to solder into place.
 We recommend that you only unpack one component at a time: that which you are currently installing.

-<h3>Step 1: U3 Voltage Regulator</h3>
+### Step 1: U3 Voltage Regulator

 Start with the small 3-terminal voltage regulator.
 This is surface-mounted and not a "through hole" component so use a clothespin or surgical clamp or paper clip or anything but your finger to hold it in place while soldering.

 Solder one pin to the board.
 Remove your clamp.
 Solder the remaining pins.

 ![](img/voltage-reg-img7055.jpg)

-<h3>Step 2: Diodes</h3>
+### Step 2: Diodes

 Insert the three small 1N4001 diodes, D1 - D3, being careful of polarity; match the banded end (cathode) with the board marking.
 The board also indicates the banded end with a square solder pad.
 It is good practice to bend its wires in such a way that its marking "4001" is on top and readable.